MuntaqimRahman/Image-Processing/README.md

 # Image-Processing
 Different types of image processing in c#.
-All testing was done with the Toronto picture in the folder.The execitable can be found in: Image Processing/ImageProcessing/bin/Debug/ImageProcessing.exe
+All testing was done with the Toronto picture in the folder.The executable can be found in: Image Processing/ImageProcessing/bin/Debug/ImageProcessing.exe

 The following types of image processing exist in this application: